 Pinheiros Altos is close to Faro in Almancil.
 It is a challenging course because of its alternating holes.
 In the eastern Algarve we can recommend the Benamor Golf complex (developed in 2000 by Sir Henry Cotton) and Quinta da Ria Resort.
 The latter resort contains two spectacular courses (Quinta da Ria and Quinta de Cima), both with 18 holes in an unforgettable landscape.
 More information about courses, prices, addresses and directions can be found on portugalgolfe.com.
 This site describes more than 35 golf courses in the Algarve.
 And of course we can show you the best courses and giove you directions where to go from the White House.

 In addition, your vacation is not complete without a few hours of strolling at one of the many (flea) markets that can be found in the Algarve all year round.
 A must-see is the weekly farmers market in Olhão.
-Enjoy all the scents, colors and liveliness.
-You can start at seven o’clock in the morning (highly recommended, very popular among all locals) and it lasts until around noon or until the fish and vegetables are all sold.
+Enjoy all the scents, colours and liveliness.
+You can start at seven o’clock in the morning (highly recommended, very popular amongst the locals) and it lasts until 1 pm or until the fish and vegetables are all sold.
 You’ll see fish species of which you had no idea they existed, let alone that you can cook and eat them …